 Rabbits can use the young fruit trees' bark as food and nibbles in the bark can provide an entry-point for disease.
-If you think your tree is suffering damage from rabbits, email robin@abundantborders.org.uk and we can supply a tree guard.
+If you think your tree is suffering damage from rabbits, use a tree guard.

 In the year after planting your tree will flower and set fruit.
 In the first year you should remove all but one or two fruits.
-This is to allow the tree to use its energy to make roots to support the tree and to make sure you get good fruit harvests in future years.
+This is to allow the tree to use its energy to make roots to support the tree and to make sure you get good fruit harvests in future years